We could talk about the ballgame. The Cubs, the Sox, the Contreras grand slam.

 Seeing this display in the front row, you can picture it going mainstream.
 The way blue jeans or sneakers once did.

 And picture the originators gathering, however big this all gets.
 The forefathers of la sape américain displaying their stylings before the masses.
 Under the lights, a national audience, a new tradition forged from humble beginnings.

 Marlins Man strutting down the catwalk, tilting his visor for the judges and sucking in his gut.
 Pink Hat Man hobbling down behind him, waving at the crowd.
 And our man in the M&M’s jacket, zipping it up and down, twirling in place, the jacket coming off, twisting around his head, tossed into the air, as he strides back down the runway and off into the annals of fashion iconography.

 They say the MLB Commissioner wants to bring new energy into the game.

 It’ll change everything.

-PS: If I forgot that a game of baseball went on during all of this: Willson Contreras hit a grand slam in the first inning, the Cubs took a 5-0 lead, and they went on to win 11-2.
+PS: A game of baseball did go on during all of this: with a Willson Contreras grand slam in the first inning, the Cubs ahead 5-0, and going on to win 11-2.
 Far more important things than that are underway, but, you know, “fyi”.